dinosimone/wealthforge-ruby/README.md

 # WealthForge API Client for Ruby

 The WealthForge API acts as a connection between WealthForge's back-end transaction engine, CapitalForge, and your front-end website.
-This API client is responsible for interfacing with the WealthForge API.
+This client seamlessly integrates into your Ruby application to provide an interface to the WealthForge API web service.

 ## Installation